 In preparing our updated budget and financial forecast in line with our usual timetable, we started with our annual budget, and then considered in particular any further impact in light of the COVID-19 situation.
-Due to the off-set of extra costs against cost savings listed below only minor adjustments were required to this baseline view to prepare our COVID-19 analysis.
-The review was extended up to and including the position as at March 2022.
+Minor adjustments were required to this baseline view to prepare our COVID-19 analysis.
+The review was extended for a three-year period.
+This period was considered sufficient due to the recent refinancing which gives a stable horizon beyond the review period, and this is in line with the length of courses offered to students, providing some degree of certainty.
+See note 20 for further details.